Drew Ferguson (politician)

-A Republican, Ferguson previously served as the mayor of West Point, Georgia, a city between LaGrange and Columbus.
+A member of the Republican Party, Ferguson previously served as the mayor of West Point, Georgia, a city between LaGrange and Columbus.

 Early life and education

 Ferguson was born in Langdale, Alabama, in 1966 and graduated from the University of Georgia and the Medical College of Georgia.

 Career prior to Congress

 Ferguson was a dentist with a family dental practice.
 He served as an alderman for West Point, Georgia, and then as mayor from 2008 to 2016.
 He resigned in 2016 to focus on his race for the House of Representatives.